crotwell/TauP/src/doc/sphinx/source/distances.rst

 of takeoff angles with :code:`--takeoffrange` similar to the distance range arguments.
 And we can give an incident angle with :code:`--incident` and a range of incident angles with :code:`--incidentrange`.
-The :code:`--seconds` argument allows searching for arrivals at a known time.
+The :code:`--seconds` argument allows searching for arrivals from a phase at a known time but at unknown distance.

 If we give event location via :code:`--evt` and azimuth via :code:`--az`, then the resulting station location will be calculated.
 The reverse, giving